Comet: Coma

 Hubble image of Comet ISON shortly before perihelion.

 Comet Borrelly exhibits jets, but has no surface ice.

 The streams of dust and gas thus released form a huge and extremely thin atmosphere around the comet called the "coma".
 The force exerted on the coma by the Sun's radiation pressure and solar wind cause an enormous "tail" to form pointing away from the Sun.

 The coma is generally made of water and dust, with water making up to 90% of the volatiles that outflow from the nucleus when the comet is within 3 to 4 AU of the Sun.
-The parent molecule is destroyed primarily through photodissociation and to a much smaller extent photoionization, with the solar wind playing a minor role in the destruction of water compared to photochemistry.
+The parent molecule is destroyed primarily through photodissociation and to a much lesser extent photoionization, with the solar wind playing a minor role in the destruction of water compared to photochemistry.
 Larger dust particles are left along the comet's orbital path whereas smaller particles are pushed away from the Sun into the comet's tail by light pressure.

-Although the solid nucleus of comets is generally less than 60 km across, the coma may be thousands or millions of kilometers across, sometimes becoming larger than the Sun.
+Although the solid nucleus of comets is generally less than 60 km across, the coma may be thousands or millions of kilometers across.
+Occasionally a comet may experience a huge and sudden outburst of gas and dust, during which the size of the coma greatly increases for a period of time.
 For example, about a month after an outburst in October 2007, comet 17P/Holmes briefly had a tenuous dust atmosphere larger than the Sun.
 The Great Comet of 1811 had a coma roughly the diameter of the Sun.
 Even though the coma can become quite large, its size can decrease about the time it crosses the orbit of Mars around 1.5 AU from the Sun.
 At this distance the solar wind becomes strong enough to blow the gas and dust away from the coma, and in doing so enlarging the tail.
-Ion tails have been observed to extend one astronomical unit (150 million km) or more.